collectivecardgame/library/docs/rules-subreddit.md

 ![Card Lifecycle](assets/lifecycle.png)
 </span>

-At **Wednesday Midnight PST (UTC-7)** every week, a new week of card submissions begins.
-Until exactly one week later, all cards The top 10 voted cards of each week are accepted into the game.
-A query utilizing Reddit's API ensures that the ordering reflects actual upvote amounts and takes vote fluctuation into account as well as possible.
+Every **Wednesday Midnight PST (UTC-7)**, a new week of card submissions begins.
+You can vote on submitted cards as well as submit them yourself.
+The top 10 off the best rated cards of each week are added to the game!

 1. When you first create them in the Card Creator, cards have the "Prototype" frame.
    - These cards are available to test out in the Card Creator (and in Card Creator Multiplayer).